Memorable Manitobans: Ethel Anna Sankey Tillenius (1913-1989)

 Educator, author, historian.

-Born at Waskada on 18 April 1913, daughter of Charles A. Sankey and Anna Grace McGill, she graduated with honours from the Waskada High School in 1929 and received the Governor General’s Medal for general proficiency.
+Born at Waskada on 18 April 1913, daughter of Anna Grace McGill (c1876-1963) and Charles A. Sankey, she graduated with honours from the Waskada High School in 1929 and received the Governor General’s Medal for general proficiency.
 The Great Depression prevented her family from being able to send her to the University of Manitoba for more than two years so she completed a BA in Arts and Science in 1936 by studying extramurally and attending summer school.
-She received a teaching certificate from the Central Normal School then taught at Fisher Branch School, Hartney School, and various schools in Winnipeg, including Lord Nelson School (1950-1951), Lord Selkirk School (1951-1952) and Isaac Brock School (1953-1955, 1963-1967).
+She received a teaching certificate from the Central Normal School then taught at St. Hebert School (1933-1934), Kinloss School (?-?), Fisher Branch School (?-?), Hartney School (?-?), and various schools in Winnipeg, including Lord Nelson School (1950-1951), Lord Selkirk School (1951-1952) and Isaac Brock School (1953-1955, 1963-1967).

 She died at Winnipeg on 26 December 1989.

 Obituary, Winnipeg Free Press, 28 December 1989, page 33.